ahamdah/dotfiles/README.md

 bash come a default option for ubuntu.

-so you need to download it (you will fine it in apt package manager).
+so you need to download it (you will find it in apt package manager).

 ---